tixi/Domoticz-Tuya-SmartPlug-Plugin/README.md

 The DPS list for multiplug should only includes values that correspond to plug's dps id.
 Be careful some devices also have a timer in the dps state.

+Helper scripts get_dps.py turnON.py and turnOFF.py can help to determine the dps list and to the dps value of a plug.

 ## DevID & Local Key Extraction

 All the information can be found here: